24

 See Copenhagen’s Rooftops

 Climb the tower of Christiansborg Palace and enjoy a spectacular panoramic view of the city.
-The tower is 106 meters high.
-However, the viewing platform is 44 meters above ground, giving you the perfect view over the roof tops.
+The tower is 106 meters tall, and the viewing platform, 44 meters above ground, offers a perfect view of the rooftops.
 Can you spot Tivoli, the Marble Church, and the Round Tower?
-On a clear day, you can even see the Øresund strait, separating Denmark from Sweden.
+On a clear day, you can even see the Øresund Strait separating Denmark from Sweden.

-Enjoy the view at Christiansborg Slotsplads.
-The tower is closed on Mondays.
+Please note: The tower is closed on Mondays

 Does it Snow in Copenhagen in December?

-There’s no clear answer to this, as the weather in December is quite unpredictable.
-If you’re visiting for a few days, you’re likely to experience a mix of sun, wind, rain, and possibly hail and snow.
-Temperatures are low, so be sure to pack warm clothes.
-The cold wind makes gloves and a hat essential, and don’t forget warm, waterproof shoes or boots.
+There’s no clear answer, as the weather in December is quite unpredictable.
+If you’re visiting for a few days, you can expect a mix of sun, wind, rain, and possibly hail or snow.
+Temperatures are low, so pack warm clothes.
+The cold wind makes gloves and a hat essential, and don’t forget waterproof shoes or boots.
+Snow or not, Copenhagen in December always feels like winter magic.

 Map of Things to Do in December in Copenhagen

-Below, you’ll find a map highlighting the 9 best things to do and see in Copenhagen this December.
-Grab your most comfortable shoes, dress warmly for the winter weather, and explore these amazing spots around the city.
+Below, you’ll find a map highlighting the nine best things to do and see in Copenhagen this December.
+Put on your most comfortable shoes, dress warmly for the winter weather, and explore these wonderful spots around the city.

 This website does not support Internet Explorer, to ensure that the site works properly we recommend that you use another browser e.g. Microsoft Edge or Google Chrome.